 How can serious gaming raise awareness for climate adaptation?The pilot of the city of Zwolle aims to raise awareness and inspire climate adaptive community building by residents through serious gaming.
 Therefore two serious games have been developed, the first being a mobile escape room, the second a serious game named the ‘Garden Battle’.

 Climate Escape Room

 Residents in two neighbourhoods are invited to enter a mobile Climate Escape Room ’Adapt or BTrapped’.
 Here they step into a future (2050), which is impacted by climate change.
 Players can escape the room by solving puzzles with climate change adaptation as the solution.
 After the escape the residents were invited to join a city dialogue in the form of an evaluation of the game and the residents’ experiences of climate adaptation and solutions they recognize in their own garden/street/neighborhood.
-We also devolved the street challenge with could not be tested due Covid.
+We also develop the street challenge wich could not be tested due Covid.
 The goal of the street challenge is to develop a plan to transform their own neighbourhood into a green sponge.
 The best plan wins resources to help execute the plan.
 The ultimate goal however is community building to develop the water sensitive city.
 Therefore, the pilot focuses on the lessons learned in order to apply them to Zwolle’s climate adaptation strategy.
 The project is co-financed by NSR

 Click on the picture to start a film showing how the prototype of the Climate Escape Room is being tested.